 About the Horizon Award

-By submitting a two minute video to a link, candidates in this contest are in the running for a mentorship during the 2017 Sundance Film Festival from acclaimed producers Lynette Howell (Blue Valentine and A Place Beyond the Pines), Christine Vachon (Boys Don't Cry and Hedwig and the Angry Inch) and Cassian Elwes (Dallas Buyers Club and Lee Daniels' The Butler), as well as an all-expenses-paid trip to the festival.
+By submitting a two minute video to a link, candidates in this contest are in the running for a mentorship during the 2018 Sundance Film Festival from acclaimed producers Lynette Howell Taylor (Blue Valentine and A Place Beyond the Pines), Christine Vachon (Boys Don't Cry and Hedwig and the Angry Inch) and Cassian Elwes (Dallas Buyers Club and Mudbound), as well as an all-expenses-paid trip to the festival.

 Gender Disparity in Filmmaking